Certificate in Cybersecurity OperationsOpen for applications on www.gmit.ie

 Application Route: Apply direct to GMIT

-Entry Requirements: Candidates must hold a level 8 Bachelor (Honours) degree with a minimum grade classification of H2.1 in a L8 major award or equivalent in IT/Computing or cognate area
+Entry Requirements: Level 8 Bachelor (Honours) degree with a minimum grade classification of H2.1 in a L8 major award or equivalent in IT/Computing or cognate area

 - This Certificate has been developed in partnership with Hewlett Packard Enterprises (HPE) Cyber Defence Center.